 Some of our data extend into the U-band range of the spectrum.
-This is obvious for supernovae at z > 0.7 where a U-band template is fit to the R-band data.
-However, even for supernovae at $z \gtrsim 0.55$ , the de-redshifted R-band filter begins to overlap the U-band range of the rest-frame spectrum.
+This is obvious for supernovae at z>0.7 where a U-band template is fit to the R-band data.
+However, even for supernovae at $z\gtrsim0.55$ , the de-redshifted R-band filter begins to overlap the U-band range of the rest-frame spectrum.
 Thus, it is also important to know the intrinsic U-B color so as to generate a proper spectral template.
-We used data from the literature in Table 6.
+We used data from the literature, as given in Table 6.
 Here, there is an insufficient number of supernova lightcurves to reasonably use the sort of ridge-line analysis used above to eliminate the effects of host-galaxy extinction in determining the intrinsic BVRI colors.
-Instead, for U-B, we perform extinction corrections using the E(B-V)values from Phillips et al. (1999).
+Instead, for U-B, we perform extinction corrections using the E(B-V) values from Phillips $et\ al.\ (1999)$ .
 Based on Table 6, we adopt a U-B color of 0.4 at the epoch of rest-B maximum.
-This value is also consistent with the data shown in Jha (2002) for supernovae with timescale stretch of $s \sim 1$ , although less worrying) without this parenthetical explanation.
+This value is also consistent with the data shown in Jha (2002) for supernovae with timescale stretch of $s\sim 1$ , although the data is not determinative (see § 5.4 for the effect of systematic error in this value).